 Savor the flavors of everyday real food, fresh from the garden or stored on your pantry shelves.

 Nothing brings back memories of my childhood like a pot pie.
 Breaking into a golden brown pastry crust to find the steaming, creamy gravy covered chunks of chicken, potatoes, carrots and green peas takes me right back to my grandmother's kitchen table.
 Even the trendy, beautiful people are serving up pot pies.
 Going gluten free doesn't mean giving up those comforting food memories of childhood.
 I've asked some gluten-free blogging friends to share their pot pie secrets.
-First is Shirley Braden of Gluten Free Easily with a quick and easy pot pie with a pour over crust:
+First is Shirley Braden of Gluten Free Easily

 I love pot pie.
 It’s classic comfort food.
 But sometimes pot pies can be very time consuming to make and weigh a little too heavily on the stomach.
 I borrowed the concept of a pour-over crust from my Crustless Apple Pie recipe and came up with this slightly non-traditional pot pie recipe, which takes less time to make than most pot pie recipes.
 It has a thick, savory filling, but only a light top crust; there is no bottom crust.
 However, as with my other crustless pie recipes, nobody eating this pie will realize that there’s anything different or feel that anything is lacking.
 In fact, this is one of my most popular gfe recipes.